French ormolu mounted center table / desk in the manner of Jean-Henri Riesener

 FREE INTERNATIONAL AND DOMESTIC SHIPPING *

-A fine Louis XVI style gilt-bronze mounted mahogany kingwood and malachite table De Salon in the manner of Jean-Henri riesener.
+A fine Louis XVI style gilt-bronze mounted mahogany kingwood and malachite table De Salon / desk in the manner of Jean-Henri riesener.
 With malachite inset rounded corner top, above a frieze drawer, the angles with outscrolled acanthus chutes on tapering legs terminating by laurel-sheathed sabots.

 Early 20th century